2016 Fantasy Football Rankings - PPR Rankings - Wide Receivers- Updated: Wednesday, August 24th

 9. Allen Robinson, Jacksonville Jaguars

-Breaking out in his second season, the 22-year-old (turns 23 in August) Robinson finished with 80 catches for 1,400 yards and 14 touchdowns in 2015 and scored the fourth-most fantasy points among wide receivers.
+Breaking out in his second season, Robinson finished with 80 catches for 1,400 yards and 14 touchdowns in 2015 and scored the fourth-most fantasy points among wide receivers.
 In his final 12 games of the season, Robinson finished with 100-plus yards and/or a touchdown (or more) in every game.
-Robinson is one of only five players in the past decade to have a 1,400/14 season.
+Leading the NFL in 20-yard receptions (31), Robinson is one of only five players in the past decade to have a 1,400/14 season.
+By all accounts, Robinson looks even better going into his age-23 season.

 In an injury-marred 2015 season, Jeffery averaged 6.0 catches and 89.7 yards per game, both of which were career highs.
 Missing six-plus games in two of his four NFL seasons, Jeffery should finish as a top-10 fantasy receiver if he can stay healthy for a full season.